-Telling a fictionalized account of the author’s family’s life as pioneers in the American Midwest in the 1870s, the books were and remain enormously successful.
+Telling a fictionalized account of the Laura Ingalls Wilder’s family’s life as pioneers in the American Midwest in the 1870s, the Little House books were and remain enormously successful.

 Following the boom in Western-themed series during the 1950s and 1960s, with shows like Bonanza proving a bankable format, NBC recruited one of that show’s most popular stars, Michael Landon, to direct and star in a TV pilot adapted from the books.

 Filming of the pilot and the series that followed took place not in the Midwestern town of Walnut Grove, Minn. but in the far West — Simi Valley, California, and the Warner Brothers studios in Burbank.

 More than 200 episodes of Little House on the Prairie aired between 1974 and 1982, presenting a very 70s version of the pioneer life.
 Guest stars included Ernest Borgnine, Johnny Cash and Burl Ives.